nsauzede/ns_vade/README.md

 If there are many subpackages in a given parent folder, then `P` can be set to the parent folder, to specify all subpackages.

 If $PWD is located within one package, then `vade test` will only test this package (equivalent to specify `P=<package`), without valgrind/gcov.
-Coupled to using tcc, this amounts to very fast TDD tight loops routine.
+Coupled to using tcc, this can amount to very fast TDD tight loops.

 Python unit tests are also supported, with some facilities to test C APIs, se `vade/src/pyut` for such an example.